 The six preteen birthday party girls were now moving around the back yard as they looked up at the Quadrotor hovering over them.
 It emitted a low hum as it moved a bit in one direction for a short distance, only to hover again.
 The girls tracked it and followed in order to be under it.
 It moved again in another direction for approximately twenty meters, and the girls flocked in that direction.

-I had lain my tablet controller down so that I could reach for my bottle of special, high-alcohol-content beer.
+I had lain my tablet controller down so that I could reach for my bottle of Budweiser Black Crown.
 I had selected that beer more often lately, since I was feeling a need for the slightly higher alcohol content ever since the unpleasantness of the events surrounding my divorce.
 But I was not going to get a buzz on today, since I would have to drive later; I just enjoyed the taste of it.
 Thus, I was limiting myself only to two.

 She had surprised me, as I had not noticed her car arrive.
 I had to cough a couple of times to clear my breathing passage of the errant flow of beer that had worked its way in there when she had distracted me for a split-second.

-Donna still looked good, but not quite as spectacular as she had looked only a few short months ago.
-Her shoulder-length blonde hair, green eyes, and fantastic body had always been able to get traffic at least to slow down--if not stop entirely.
+Donna still looked good, but not quite as spectacular as she had looked only a few short months earlier.
+Her shoulder-length blonde hair, green eyes, and fantastic body had always been able to get traffic at least to slow down -- if not stop entirely.
 These days, she was still very attractive, but she had put on a little weight that I am sure she resented having.
 The status that she had claimed for most of her life, since turning fifteen, of being the most attractive female in sight was now in danger of slipping away.